 Employees who handle and process mail should attempt to complete processing activities in well-ventilated areas.
 They should avoid touching their mouth, eyes, or face when handling mail.
 If employees choose to wear gloves while handling mail, gloves should be made of breathable material and should be changed when grossly dirty or when perforated.
 Gloves should be removed when not completing mail processing activities, and frequent handwashing and sanitization are strongly encouraged.

-Conference room tables, projectors, shared electronics, etc. should be cleaned between meetings.
-Sharing workstations should be avoided, if possible.
-Otherwise, shared stations should be cleaned frequently including the table, desktop, light switch, phone, keyboard, and mouse.
+Conference room tables, projectors, shared electronics, etc. should be cleaned daily.
+Shared stations should be cleaned frequently including the table, desktop, light switch, phone, keyboard, and mouse.

 The CDC recommends cleaning appropriate surfaces

 with soap and water, if dirty.
-Disinfectant is recommended to be used if a person was sick or tested positive for COVID within the past 24 hours, there is a high transmission of COVID in the community, there are a low number of individuals wearing masks, there is infrequent hand hygiene, or the space is occupied by those at an increased risk of severe illness.
+Disinfectant is recommended to be used if a person was sick or tested positive for COVID within the past 24 hours, there is a high transmission of COVID in the community, there are a low number of individuals wearing masks or the space is occupied by those at an increased risk of severe illness.
 Many disinfecting products recommend keeping the surface wet for a period of time or wearing gloves when using, so it is important to follow the instructions on the product label.